zhengshuai1001/JiKouCompany/README.md

 One's destination is never a place but rather a new way of looking at things.

 Always remember that the future comes one day at a time.

+The walls we build around us to keep sadness out also keeps out the joy.